neil-vqa/lihim/README.md

 # lihim
-**(WIP)** CLI for managing secret keys, tokens, sensitive and/or public key-value pairs.
+CLI for managing secret keys, tokens, sensitive and/or public key-value pairs.
 AKA *"A note-taking CLI tool glorified by added security and complexity for listing key-value pairs."*

 ## Overview